 - The student must first discuss the matter with the course instructor.
 This discussion should commence as soon as possible but (1) no later than 30 calendar days after the start of the following Spring semester if the concern arose during the Fall semester or (2) no later than 30 calendar days after the start of the following Fall semester if the concern arose during the Spring semester or summer session.
 Faculty must document the date of meeting with the student.

-- If the student and the instructor cannot resolve the matter in this discussion, the student will have five business days after meeting with the instructor to contact the appropriate department chair to discuss the matter informally with him/her.
+- If the student and the instructor cannot resolve the matter in this discussion, the student will have five business days after meeting with the instructor to contact the appropriate department chair to discuss the matter informally.
 The chair must consult with the instructor and may include the instructor in the mediation.
 The student and the instructor should provide copies of all relevant material.
 The chair will make a decision within five business days and communicate the rationale for the decision to the instructor and the student.

 - If the matter has not been resolved informally, the student will have five business days after discussion in 1(c) to file a formal, written Academic Grievance Notice with the appropriate associate vice president.
 The Academic Grievance Notice form will be available through academic departments and should include a clear statement of the student’s specific complaint, a clear statement of how the student would like to see the matter resolved, and relevant documentation that supports the student’s claim(s).

-- The associate vice president will inform the course instructor and the department chair of the formal grievance and will have ten business days to meet with all parties involved, make a thorough evaluation, and notify the student, course instructor, and department chair in writing of his/her findings, decision, and the rationale for his/her decision.
+- The academic associate vice president will inform the course instructor and the department chair of the formal grievance and will have 10 business days to meet with all parties involved, make a thorough evaluation, and notify the student, course instructor, and department chair in writing of his/her findings, decision, and the rationale for his/her decision.

-- If the student is not satisfied with the decision of the associate vice president, he/she will have five business days to file a formal, written appeal with the Vice President of Academic Affairs.
+- If the student is not satisfied with the decision of the associate vice president, the student will have five business days to file a formal, written appeal with the Vice President of Academic Affairs.
 This written appeal should include a copy of the Academic Grievance Notice submitted to the Associate Vice President and any additional documentation or explanation that is appropriate.

 - If the student is not satisfied with the decision of the Vice President of Academic Affairs, the student will have five business days to file a formal, written grievance with the President of the College.
 This written appeal should include a copy of the Academic Grievance Notice submitted previously and any additional documentation or explanation that is appropriate.
 Only those grievances heard and decided during previous stages of this process can be considered by the President.
 The President will issue a formal decision to all parties, in writing, within ten business days.
 The President’s decision is final.